annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/Instruction Files/README-UNDERSTAND-STRUCTURE.txt

 -Refer to "setup.docx" for virtual environment creation for the project.

 -------------------------------------------------------------------------------------------
-Put some random files in folders "raw", "result" and "split" for structure purpose as github does not upload empty folders with commit command.
+Put some random files in folders "raw" and "result" for structure purpose as github does not upload empty folders with commit command.
 These folders are emptied as per the necessities while running the app.
 -------------------------------------------------------------------------------------------